JustinWit/clover/clover/marl/README.md

 `stream.py` can be used to publish the trajectory of a circle. `keycontrol.py` and `mousecontrol.py` can be used to send trajectories based on keyboard or mouse inputs. `mousecontrol.py` will need to be set up for your machine and you'll have to edit some permissions to allow access.

-## waypoints.py
+## waypoints
 This node takes in a path expressed as waypoints in the map.
-There are three approaches to how the drone should actually navigate these points, they are each on a seperate branch described below.
+There are three approaches to how the drone should actually navigate these points, they are each on a seperate file described below.

-### point2point
+### waypoints.py
 This is the most basic approach.
 It treats each point as the final destination so it will stop and start at each point along the path.
-This gives the most accurate following of the path, but the navigation is jerky and it tends to fall behind on the times set for navigation because it stopping so much.
+This gives the most accurate following of the path, but the navigation can be jerky and it tends to fall behind on the times set for navigation because its stopping so much.

-### master
+### waypoints_proj.py
 This attempts to solve the stopping and starting issue by projecting the point it is navigating to futher than it needs to go.
 This means the drone doesn't slow down as it goes through the point sent as part of the path.
 This creates a more seamless transition navigating from point to point, but the error in following the path is increased.
 And since the drone won't update the point it is navigating to until it is within a set tolerance, if it misses the point it was supposed to navigate to it will circle around to go back through the point.
 This mostly happens when trying to navigate through the path quickly, or if there are sharp angles in the path.

-### smooth_nav
+### waypoints_carrot.py
 To try and decrease how often the drone misses the point it was supposed to navigate through, this method changes where the drone is navigating based on how far from the path it is.
-So if the drone is far from the path, rather than still trying to navigate to the next point, it focuses on getting closer to the path first, then looking ahead to the point it needs to get to.
+So if the drone is far from the path, rather than simply ignoring the error and navigating to the next point, it focuses on getting closer to the path first, then looking ahead to the point it needs to get to.

 ### Use Cases
 To send a path, the node subscribes to the 'waypoints' topic; the message type is [nav_msgs/Path](http://docs.ros.org/en/noetic/api/nav_msgs/html/msg/Path.html).
 There is a header for the Path message, the [frame_id](https://clover.coex.tech/en/frames.html) should be set according to the frame_id to be used to navigate.
 Path contains a list of PoseStamped messages, each containing a header and a pose.
 The seq value for each header should be set to the time step in milliseconds for each position.
 The (x, y, z) position for each pose should be set according to the frame_id passed from the main header.